Why an emergence package?

 Subject menu

 So... it takes forever to get fresh wood dried.
-And you can't go into a city park and cut a tree and your garden better stay the way it is too.
+And you can't just go into a city park and cut a tree and your garden better stay the way it is too.
 Then you have two options left.
 Either buy wood for a fireplace which by stores is priced like gold or you can collect it from waste dumps along the streets where ever a renovation is going on.
 Do not! take painted or laminated wood!
 When it is burned it produces toxic fumes, not a good idea... but construction beams and discarded pallets are excellent for burning.
 Saw them in short pieces and use a small axe to get them to the needed size.
 The sawdust and splinters make excellent tinder.
 Lighting tinder with sparks needs some practice so it would be a good idea to get a few packs of fire starter blocks.
 They are cheap and don't take much place but make life easier just like a small stock of discardable cigarette lighters or spare gas for that matter.
+Matches will be fine of course but be sure to keep them dry by keeping them out of a humid place, like store them in a plastic food container.

 Pinecones are a good idea too.
 They dry quicker but take a lot of space as they have an open structure.